Corpse frozen for 12 years in Karachi may have been cannibalized

 Corpse frozen for 12 years in Karachi may have been cannibalized: sources

-The discovery of a 12-year-old corpse stored in a freezer has taken a harrowing turn, pieces of meat discovered from the same freezer that had the body inside of it have left the law-enforcing authorities with more questions than answers, ARY News reported.
+The case pertaining to discovery of a 12-year-old corpse stored in a freezer has taken a harrowing turn, pieces of meat discovered from the same freezer that had the body inside of it have left the law-enforcing authorities with more questions than answers, ARY News reported.

 According to sources privy to the development, meat samples have been sent for forensic tests to determine whether they belong to the corpse or an animal.